ishikota/PyPokerEngine/docs/sources/tutorial/simulate_the_game_by_emulator.md

     - Use this method if you want to see the final result of the simulation.

 Each method returns updated game state and events objects.
-(events object contains information about game-update during simulation like "player1 declared call", "street is updated to FLOP")
+(events object contains information of what happend during simulation like "player1 declared call", "street is updated to FLOP")

 ```
 >>> emulator.set_game_rule(nb_player, max_round=10, sb_amount=5, ante_amount=0)